EmoFSM: A Finite State Machine for Emotional Support Conversation: Related Work

+There have been substantial studies of LLMs on ESC.
+For example, \citet{liu2021ESconv} introduces ESConv and emphasizes strategy planning via the Helping Skills theory. \citet{cheng-etal-2022-improving} propose MultiESC, addressing multi-turn challenges using lookahead heuristics. \citet{zhao-etal-2023-transesc} models turn-level state transitions to improve support coherence, while \citet{zheng-etal-2023-augesc} augments ESC data using LLMs. \citet{zhang-etal-2023-ask} proposes Ask-Expert to enhance emotional dialogue with expert advice, and \citet{zheng-etal-2024-self} introduces a teacher-student framework (DRI) to improve diversity. \citet{li2024enhancing} combines CoT and emotion modeling in ECoT. \citet{kang-etal-2024-large} identifies LLM limitations and explores mitigation through external assistance.

-In this work, we instead apply the finite state machines on ESC tasks.
-Our methodology leverages the LLM's capability on the situation recognition and support strategy determination, and subsequent response generation.
+In this work, we instead apply the finite state machine (FSM) to ESC tasks.
+Our methodology leverages the LLM's capability for situation recognition and support strategy determination, and subsequent response generation.